Monday - Friday

 What is Child Custody in California?

-Child custody is the legal right and responsibility to make decisions regarding the upbringing of a child.
-The court has the power to grant sole custody or joint custody, depending on the circumstances of each case.
+The court has the power to grant joint custody or in some cases, sole custody to one parent, depending on the circumstances of the situation.
 Custody can also be granted to an individual other than a parent, such as a grandparent or a stepparent.
-Custody outlines the responsibilities for the care and safekeeping of the minor child.
+Child custody decisions by the court are influenced primarily as to what in the best interests of the child and the responsibility for the care and safekeeping of the minor child.

 Factors Considered for Joint Custody